dubdabasoduba/android-mtn-momo-api/versioned_docs/version-1.0/Documentation/kdocs.md

 # Code Documentation (`Kdocs`)

-We use [Dokka](https://kotlinlang.org/docs/dokka/overview.html) to generate Kotlin code documentation for the MTN MOMO API SDK.
-This ensures that all code added to the repository is accompanied by corresponding documentation, enhancing usability and maintainability.
+We utilize [Dokka](https://kotlinlang.org/docs/dokka/overview.html) to generate comprehensive Kotlin code documentation for the MTN MOMO API SDK.
+This tool ensures that all code added to the repository is accompanied by corresponding documentation, significantly enhancing usability and maintainability for developers.

 The generated documentation is automatically deployed to [https://mtn-momo-sdk.rekast.io/](https://mtn-momo-sdk.rekast.io/) via [GitHub Actions](https://github.com/re-kast/android-mtn-momo-api-sdk/blob/de966147f9a240b2bdf0611663a6fd5b05cf21ae/.github/workflows/docs.yml#L48-L94).
-This CI/CD pipeline ensures that any updates to the documentation are promptly reflected on the website.
+This CI/CD pipeline guarantees that any updates to the documentation are promptly reflected on the website.

+You can access the Kdocs directly via this link: [Kdocs Documentation](https://mtn-momo-sdk.rekast.io/dokka/).

 ---